JeCheeseSmith/Clash-of-ppdb-s/documentation/database/formal.md

 4. A package consists of resources and troops.
 All troops are used to defend the package.
 5. A transfer has a relation from and a relation to| to a settlement.
 This way a transfer can be easily changed to be captured by another nation.
 6. The format we use for polynomial functions is e.g.: [50,5,10] which translates to f(x)=50x^2 + 5x + 10.
 The array length is undefined, however it may not start with a **0**!
-7. The format we use for exponantial function is e.g.: [0,50,1] which translates to: 50* **2^x** + 1.
+7. The format we use for exponential function is e.g.: [0,50,1] which translates to: 50* **2^x** + 1.
 This form can only be expressed in an array of length 2.

 A SQL setup file is provided [here](../../sql/schema.sql).
 This drops the whole current database and creates a new one.